carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/02_Model_Selection.md

 ### Filter by Hosting Provider

 1. Click on the **Hosted by** filter dropdown.
-You have several options, such as GitHub, Azure AI Foundry, OpenAI and you can even leverage models hosted on your local infrastructure, through Ollama or ONNX.
+You have several options, such as GitHub, Microsoft Foundry, OpenAI and you can even leverage models hosted on your local infrastructure, through Ollama or ONNX.
 2. Select **GitHub** to view free-to-use models that are excellent for prototyping.

 !!! note
     GitHub models are perfect for getting started because they're free to use, but they are token-rate limited.
-You can experiment without cost concerns, but for production deployments consider using a pay-as-you-go offering through your GitHub Account or Azure AI Foundry.
+You can experiment without cost concerns, but for production deployments consider using a pay-as-you-go offering through your GitHub Account or Microsoft Foundry.

 ### Filter by Model Features

-1. Click on the **Features** filter dropdown to filter by model capabilities, such as image/audio or video processing, tool calling, etc.
+1. Click on the **Feature** filter dropdown to filter by model capabilities, such as image/audio or video processing, tool calling, etc.
 2. Select **Image Attachment** to find multimodal models that support visual input processing and enables multimodal interactions combining text and images.

 ### Filter by Publisher